 - It has been estimated that plastic marine debris adversely affects at least 267 species globally, including 86% of sea turtles, 44% of seabirds, and 43% of marine mammals.

-- 50% of all litter is cigarette butts
+- 50% of all litter comes from cigarette butts.

 - Four billion plastic microfibers per square kilometer litter the deep sea.